jeremyrdavis/dddhexagonalworkshop-01/01-Events.md

 ## Learning Objectives

-- Understand the role of Domain Events in capturing business-significant occurrences
+- Understand the role of Events in capturing business-significant occurrences
+- Understand the differences between Application, Domain, and Infrastru
 - Implement an AttendeeRegisteredEvent to notify other parts of the system

 ## What You'll Build